 Although I had read online testimonials of travelers saying that the procedure was relatively fast, it took 10 days to process my visa from the moment I submitted my documents to the office!
 10 days wandering around Kolkata undocumented…(!)

-The procedure to get the visa to Bangladesh was really unclear, but in the end everything went very smoothly (when I think about the Bangladeshis willing to travel to Europe, I feel like crying of shame).
+In the end, everything went very smoothly (when I think about the Bangladeshis willing to travel to Switzerland, I feel like crying of shame).
 I got my passport back yesterday evening, and after paying for it, I finally discovered the visa between its’ pages as I was standing in the middle of the crowd on the street.
 I started tearing of happiness.
 I got it.
 Visiting Bangladesh is my dream, and it is going to come true.

 But the majority of westerners always ask me: Why Bangladesh?
 Why are you so obsessed with this country?
 What is there to see over there?

-And obviously have they thing to say about it… Don’t go!
+And obviously, have they thing to say about it… Don’t go!
 Go to Nepal instead!
 Go to Bhutan!
 Go to South East Asia!
 Or just stay in India!
 You’re crazy!
 It is not safe!
 Are you going alone??
 You’re a girl!
-It’s a muslim country!
+It’s a Muslim country!
 Don’t go, or at least don’t go alone!

 The others always know better.
-None of these people have never stepped a foot in Bangladesh, but there are afraid of it.
+None of these people have stepped a foot in Bangladesh, but there are afraid of it.
 Because it is the unknown.
-It doesn’t have such a tourist infrastructure like the countries around it, it is off the “Gringo Trail”, it is not backpacker friendly and because no one ever speaks about Bangladesh, not even the medias.
+It doesn’t have such a tourist infrastructure like the countries around it, it is off the “Gringo Trail”, it is not backpacker friendly and because no one ever speaks about Bangladesh, not even the media.
 The forgotten little country surrounded by India and Myanmar.